 Cheap flights and a lively nightlife have made Krakow a popular international destination for young people.
 But it is much more than that.
-It is a great place for families to explore and for anyone who just wants to soak up its historic atmosphere.
+It is a great family friendly place to explore and for anyone who just wants to soak up its historic atmosphere.
 Read on for things to do in Krakow with kids or without.

 The Old Town – Stare Miasto

 Krakow Free Walking Tour

 Take this tour on your first morning.
 It’s a great introduction to the history and layout of the city, and it will help you navigate later.
 The guides always have good advice about places for you to explore and to eat.
 It’s free – you tip the guide after the trip according to his/her performance.
 You can book an English language trip here